Sworn Affidavit of JULIA SAUER Harry Houdini Museum

 The estate of Harry Houdini vs the New York Life Insurance Company.

-Including the final 116 word run on sentence probably written by an illiterate lawyer.
-MAY 7, 1927.
+Including the final 116 word run on sentence probably dictated to an illiterate assistant by Bess's Lawyer

-It was rumored Houdini was sick to the stomach during this tour and later in life
+This is a lie since Houdini was sick to the stomach during this tour and years later Smilovitz and Price (people in the room) said Houdini set himself for the punches..

 STATE OF NEW YORK